Janet Jagan

-Janet Rosenberg Jagan (née Rosenberg; October 20, 1920 – March 28, 2009) was an American-born Guyanese politician who served as the President of Guyana from December 19, 1997, to August 11, 1999.
-She was the first female president of Guyana.
-She previously served as the first female Prime Minister of Guyana from March 17, 1997, to December 19, 1997.
+Janet Rosenberg Jagan (née Rosenberg; October 20, 1920 – March 28, 2009) was an American-born Guyanese politician who served as the 6th President of Guyana from 1997 to 1999.
+She was the first female president of Guyana, and the first American-born woman to serve as a head of state.
+She previously served as the first female Prime Minister of Guyana from 17 March 1997 to 19 December 1997.
 The wife of Cheddi Jagan, whom she succeeded as president, she was awarded Guyana's highest national award, the Order of Excellence, in 1993, and the UNESCO Mahatma Gandhi Gold Medal for Women's Rights in 1998.

 Early years and marriage

 Jagan was born Janet Rosenberg on the south side of Chicago, Illinois, on October 20, 1920.
 Her parents, Kathryn (née Kronberg) (1895–1990) and Charles Rosenberg (1891–1957), were Jewish.
 She had one brother, Maurice Rosenberg (1917–2006).
 Her maternal grandparents, Adolph and Rosa Kronberg (née Appelbaum), were Jewish immigrants.
 Adolph immigrated to Chicago from Romania and Rosa came from Hungary.
 The Rosenberg family lived in a bungalow at 7532 S. East End Avenue in the middle-class, formerly all-white neighborhood of South Shore.
 In December 1942, aged 22, while working as a student nurse at Cook County Hospital, she met Cheddi Jagan, a Hindu Indo-Guyanese dentistry student at Northwestern University.
 They married on August 5, 1943, and in December that year she moved with him to Guyana, where he set up his dental practice.